This article was updated on 28 October

 The Recovery Loan Scheme (RLS) is to replace other Covid loans that we’ve seen over the past 12 months, including the government Bounce Back Loan Scheme (BBLS) and the Coronavirus Business Interruption Loan Scheme (CBILS), which both ended on 31 March.

 With the RLS, businesses can apply for a loan of between £25,000 and £10 million.
 Any loans are 80 per cent backed by the government, giving a guarantee to lenders if businesses are unable to pay back their debt.
+The borrower is 100 per cent liable for the repayments.

 There’s also a cap on interest rates at 14.99 per cent, although the government expects this to be much lower in the ‘vast majority of cases’.
 Just note that you’ll need to pay any interest yourself straight away, as well as any fees (unlike with the Bounce Back Loan Scheme).